" Our Lady of the Shards" is an evolving series of ceramic ICONS that began when I

 A number of years ago I met a midwife who was retiring.
 Her hands had brought many children into this world, so I asked if I could take a cast of her hands.
 She took what she told me was the "Midwives Gesture".
 My Icon celebrates her life and work, and the lives of all Midwives going back into prehistory, the un-named ancestors who brought us here.

-I reflect on the ongoing tragedy of our time, whereby the military, whereby technologies devoted to Death, are celebrated, funded excessively, endlessly mythologized.
-We tell our "his-story" in segments of wars and conquests, with civilizations somehow managing to occur in between.
-What might be accomplished, if that preoccupation with war went to serve Life?
-How might we live, how might we act, if the welcomers of souls into this world were as celebrated, as honored, as remembered as those who are are experts at killing?
+I reflect on the ongoing tragedy of patriarchal values, whereby the military, whereby technologies devoted to Death, are celebrated, funded excessively, endlessly mythologized.
+We tell our "his-story" in segments of wars and conquests, with civilizations somehow managing to occur in between the ambitions of warlords.
+What might be accomplished, if that preoccupation with war and conquest.........was less important than a preoccupation with the welfare of all Life?

 A number of years ago I met a midwife who was retiring.
 Her hands had brought many children into this world, so I asked if I could take a cast of her hands.
 She took what she told me was the "Midwives Gesture".
 My Icon celebrates her life and work, and the lives of all Midwives going back into prehistory, the un-named ancestors who brought us here.

-I reflect on the ongoing tragedy of our time, whereby the military, whereby technologies devoted to Death, are celebrated, funded excessively, endlessly mythologized.
-We tell our "his-story" in segments of wars and conquests, with civilizations somehow managing to occur in between.
-What might be accomplished, if that preoccupation with war went to serve Life?
-How might we live, how might we act, if the welcomers of souls into this world were as celebrated, as honored, as remembered as those who are are experts at killing?
+I reflect on the ongoing tragedy of patriarchal values, whereby the military, whereby technologies devoted to Death, are celebrated, funded excessively, endlessly mythologized.
+We tell our "his-story" in segments of wars and conquests, with civilizations somehow managing to occur in between the ambitions of warlords.
+What might be accomplished, if that preoccupation with war and conquest.........was less important than a preoccupation with the welfare of all Life?

 More in the Series:

-Hecate The Black Madonna
+Hecate The Weaver The Black Madonna

 Our Lady of the Desert Spring